Written by: Lyle Charles Consulting

 Private mediation through a non-judicial source can be a hit or a miss.
 With mediators having varying degrees of experience, their competence shouldn’t be based on their hourly fee.
 Many times you will find mediators that are not qualified and end up delaying the mediation process.
 The goal is to simplify the process and save as much time and money as possible.
 Commit the time to extensively research a mediator before hiring them.

 Mediation should occur as early as possible.
 If all of the requirements for mediation have been approved, commencement should begin before the litigation or arbitration process.
 Communication is important to both parties and mediation is often unsuccessful when there is a lack of a claim description.
 Construction disputes can be emotionally and financially draining.
 There are options out there, like mediation that could potentially reduce all of the stress as well as successfully resolving the claim.

-Bio: Lyle Charles offers interim short term management services, mediation, and business coaching for all types of construction projects.
+Author Bio: Lyle Charles offers interim short term management services, mediation, and business coaching for all types of construction projects.